boderg/your-weather/README.md

 - [Git](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)
 - [GitHub](https://github.com) used for secure online code storage.
 - [GitHub Pages](https://pages.github.com) used for hosting the deployed front-end site.
-- [VSCode](https://code.visualstudio.com/) used as a local IDE for development.
+- [VSCode](https://code.visualstudio.com/) used for local IDE for development.
 - [Krita](https://krita.org/en/) used for editing images, screenshots and favicon.
 - [Favicon.cc](https://www.favicon.cc/) used to create the favicon.
 - [Google Fonts](https://fonts.google.com/) used to search a suitable font and obtain a download link for that font.